-Scheme Name Scheme Type Sub Types Planned Actual Actual Unit of Did you make If yes, please explain why Did the If yes, please explain how, if not, why was this not possible Do you have any learning Expenditure Expenditure Number of Packages Measure any changes to planned spending? scheme have the intended impact? from this scheme?
+Scheme Name Scheme Type Sub Types Planned Expenditure Actual Expenditure Actual Number of Packages Unit of Measure Did you make any changes to planned spending? lf yes, please explain why Did the scheme have the intended impact?
+Do you have any learning from this scheme?
 Additional Domiciliary Care Capacity - North Sefton Home Care or Domiciliary Care Domiciliary care to support hospital discharge £112,200 £112,200 200 Hours of care No Yes Additional Hours provided to support increased level of discharges from hospital Additional Domiciliary Care Capacity - South Sefton Home Care or Domiciliary Care Domiciliary care to support hospital discharge £112,200 £56,100 100 Hours of care Yes Recruitment delay, planned additional hours could not be provided, funding transferred to other schemes No Recruitment delay, planned additional hours could not be provided, funding transferred to other schemes AVS expansion Reablement in a Person's Own Home Reablement to support to discharge - step down £79,000 £79,000 Hours of care No Yes Additional driver and vehicle capacity provided to support community and primary care support Bed co-ordination pilot Bed Based Intermediate Care Services Step down (discharge to assess pathway 2) £28,000 £28,000 Number of beds No Yes Discharges could be coordinated from a central point led by a senior clinician, maximising opportunities for discharge.
-Complex Discharges Additional or redeployed capacity from current care workers Costs of agency staff £900,000 £900,000 hours worked No Yes Additional funding made available for more packages with intensive support requirement (Local Authority) COPD patient reviews for CH and high-risk admission cohorts.
-Local recruitment initiatives (blank) £35,000 £0 N/A Yes Recruitment delay, funding transferred to other schemes No Recruitment delay, funding transferred to other schemes Development of Discharge and Review Hubs Local recruitment initiatives (blank) £87,000 £0 N/A Yes Recruitment delay, funding transferred to other schemes No Recruitment delay, funding transferred to other schemes Discharge district nurse Local recruitment initiatives (blank) £49,000 £49,000 N/A No Yes Nurse coordinator in place to manage discharges ensuring optimum use of available capacity Discharge Hub Local recruitment initiatives (blank) £200,300 £110,445 N/A Yes Recruitment delay on some posts, funding transferred to other schemes Yes Support provided for 7-day discharges and flow through additional Intermediate Care and Domiciliary care services Enhanced Integrated Brokerage Additional or redeployed capacity from current care workers Costs of agency staff £30,000 £30,000 hours worked No Yes Expansion of Therapy Single Handed Care project Home Care or Domiciliary Care Domiciliary care workforce development £50,000 £50,000 Hours of care No Yes High Cost Packages Bed Based Intermediate Care Services Step down (discharge to assess pathway 2) £250,000 £250,000 40 Number of beds No Yes Additional funding made available for more packages with intensive support requirement (ICB) Home first Dementia Additional or redeployed capacity from current care workers Local staff banks £90,000 £O hours worked Yes Recruitment delay, funding transferred to other schemes No Recruitment delay, funding transferred to other schemes Homelessness offer (blank) (blank) £15,520 £0 N/A Yes Recruitment delay, funding transferred to other schemes No Recruitment delay, funding transferred to other schemes ICRAS - in reach to Southport ED Local recruitment initiatives (blank) £162,000 £162,000 N/A No No Team in place to manage the flow of discharges through the system Integrated Development Reablement in a Person's Own Home Reablement service accepting community and discharge £85,078 £0 Hours of care No Recruitment delay, funding transferred to other schemes No Recruitment delay, funding transferred to other schemes
+Complex Discharges Additional or redeployed capacity from current care workers Costs of agency staff £900,000 £900,000 hours worked No Yes Additional funding made available for more packages with intensive support requirement (Local Authority) COPD patient reviews for CH and high-risk admission cohorts. (blank) £35,000 £0 N/A Yes Recruitment delay, funding transferred to other schemes No Recruitment delay, funding transferred to other schemes Development of Discharge and Review Hubs Local recruitment initiatives (blank) £87,000 £O N/A Yes Recruitment delay, funding transferred to other schemes No Recruitment delay, funding transferred to other schemes Discharge district nurse Local recruitment initiatives (blank) £49,000 £49,000 N/A No Yes Nurse coordinator in place to manage discharges ensuring optimum use of available capacity Discharge Hub Local recruitment initiatives (blank) £200,300 £110,445 N/A Yes Recruitment delay on some posts, funding transferred to other schemes Yes Support provided for 7-day discharges and flow through additional Intermediate Care and Domiciliary care services Enhanced Integrated Brokerage Additional or redeployed capacity from current care workers Costs of agency staff £30,000 £30,000 hours worked No Yes Expansion of Therapy Single Handed Care project Home Care or Domiciliary Care Domiciliary care workforce development £50,000 £50,000 Hours of care No Yes High Cost Packages Bed Based Intermediate Care Services Step down (discharge to assess pathway 2) £250,000 £250,000 40 Number of beds No Yes Additional funding made available for more packages with intensive support requirement (ICB) Home first Dementia Additional or redeployed capacity from current care workers Local staff banks £90,000 £0 hours worked Yes Recruitment delay, funding transferred to other schemes No Recruitment delay, funding transferred to other schemes Homelessness offer (blank) (blank) £15,520 £O N/A Yes Recruitment delay, funding transferred to other schemes No Recruitment delay, funding transferred to other schemes ICRAS - in reach to Southport ED Local recruitment initiatives (blank) £162,000 £162,000 N/A No No Team in place to manage the flow of discharges through the system Integrated Development Reablement in a Person's Own Home Reablement service accepting community and discharge £85,078 £0 Hours of care No Recruitment delay, funding transferred to other schemes No Recruitment delay, funding transferred to other schemes